 - Video like .mpg, .mov, .wmv

-Please note that some of the below file types do have the potential be misused.
-That’s why we don’t enable them by default.
+Please note that some of the file types below do have the potential to be misused.
+That’s why WordPress doesn’t enable them by default.

 - Images such as .svg, .bmp